-At 30 June 2020, there was a difference between the NAV per Ordinary Share as disclosed in the Condensed Statement of Financial Position on page 40, €0.7204 per Ordinary Share, ("IFRS NAV") and the published NAV, €0.8179 per Ordinary Share, which was released to the LSE on 21 July 2020 ("Published NAV").
-A reconciliation is provided in Note 14 on page 62.
+At 30 June 2020, there was a difference between the NAV per Ordinary Share as disclosed in the Condensed Statement of Financial Position, $\notin 0.7204$ per Ordinary Share, ("IFRS NAV") and the published NAV, $\notin 0.8179$ per Ordinary Share, which was released to the LSE on 21 July 2020 ("Published NAV").
+A reconciliation is provided in Note 14.
 The difference between the two valuations is entirely due to the different valuation bases used.